Falabdullateef/Java/leetcode/README.md

 I would like to express my gratitude to the LeetCode community and contributors for providing a platform to enhance coding skills and to everyone who has contributed to this repository.

+## Contributions
+If you'd like to contribute, please fork the repository and create a pull request.
+All contributions are welcome!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.